Memphis (musical): Theatrical release (2011)

-First National US tour (2011–2013)
+First national US tour (2011–2013)

 A national tour began at the Orpheum Theatre in Memphis, Tennessee in October 2011.
 Bryan Fenkart starred as Huey Calhoun, and Felicia Boswell as Felicia Farrell.
 Other cast members include Quentin Earl Darrington, Rhett George, Will Mann, Julie Johnson, and William Parry.

-First Amateur Production (January 2013)
+First amateur production (2013)

 The first amateur production was presented, with permission from the producers, as the All-State Musical production for the 2013 Illinois High School Theatre Festival, the largest festival of its kind in the United States.
 The entire cast, crew, and orchestra were all high school students from all over the state of Illinois, selected by audition through a rigorous and competitive process.
 Nathan Salstone, 2017 graduate of Carnegie Mellon University, performed the role of Huey, and De'jah Perkins was Felicia.
 The staff included Suzanne Aldridge (producer), J.R.
 Rose (director), Becky Dedecker (choreographer), Andrew M. Wallace (vocal director), Aaron Kaplan (orchestra conductor), and Lisa Gonwa (technical director).
 The production played from January 8–10, 2013 in the Tryon Festival Theatre at the Krannert Center for Performing Arts on the University of Illinois at Urbana-Champaign campus.